hacks-guide/Guide_Wii/docs/ro_RO/nintendowfc.md

 # RiiConnect24

 Nintendo Wi-Fi Connection was an online multiplayer gaming service for the Wii, allowing free online play.
-This service was discontinued in 2013, but there are reverse-engineered servers that you can connect to which restore this functionality.
-This guide provides details on two trusted services, WiiLink WFC and Wiimmfi - for most users, we recommend Wiimmfi for their larger userbase (especially with Mario Kart Wii).
+This service was discontinued in 2014, but there are reverse-engineered servers that you can connect to which restore this functionality.
+This guide provides details on two trusted services, WiiLink WFC and Wiimmfi.
+For most users, we recommend Wiimmfi because of its larger userbase (especially for Mario Kart Wii).

 ## WiiLink WFC